 ARMADA |N SHIFT MNC 13

-Recommendation: SKI SHOP Vail These bindings allow you to walk and ski at the same time.
-When walking, they are just as comfortable as other tech bindings, and when skiing, they hold your boots in place with the same system as alpine bindings, so they offer both high performance and safety.
+Recommend:SKI SHOP Vailbindings that balance skiing and walking.
+When walking, they offer the same comfortable walking experience as other tech bindings, and when skiing, they hold your boots with the same system as alpine bindings, resulting in high skiing performance and safety.

 While regular tech bindings don't have a release value, SHIFT does, so skiers can use it safely on the slopes.
 It's also easy to operate and use

-What to look for when choosing bindings!
+What to look out for when choosing bindings!

 Many tech bindings do not have a release value on the toe piece, which can cause anxiety for many people.
 When it comes to safety while skiing, we often recommend bindings that offer the same safety features as alpine bindings, such as the MARKER TOUR F12 and TYROLIA AMBITION, which have been in the lineup for some time